Five Gurus of Yoga Teacher Training in Dharamsala, India

 …and what it didn’t

-4. The Indo-Tibetan culture and its Political Unrest.
+4. The Indo-Tibetan culture & its political unrest.

-Each day, I passed… a rush of red-robed monks enroute to His Holiness, the Dalai Lama’s temple.
-Meanwhile, sometimes I pass old Tibetan grandmas and grandpas faintly murmur “Om mane padme om” with jangling prayer beads, eventually drowned under the cackle of Tibetan toddlers, just out of school.
+Each day, I pass a flock of red-robed monks enroute to His Holiness, the Dalai Lama’s temple.
+Some hang out at cafes.
+I pass old Tibetan grandmas and grandpas faintly murmur “Om mane padme om” with jangling prayer beads and this is easily drowned under the cackle of Tibetan toddlers, just out of school.
+All these subtleties of daily living make up different notes of a grand opera.
+They collide, clash and resolve together.

 How far can these yoga arms stretch?